Before export: replace the starter example with your source; citation, DOI, URL, or library note.

 Literature Review Matrix Generator

 Export-ready rows: 0.
-Only user-entered rows with a citation, DOI, URL, or library note are included in outline and CSV exports.
+Needs details: 3.
+Rows with a duplicate DOI or URL: 0.
+Only user-entered rows with a title, key finding, and citation, DOI, URL, or library note are included in outline and CSV exports.
+Sample details and page or quote notes stay attached when provided.

 Themes